Scroll for Important Safety Information and Indications

 Patients should be instructed to call their physician if a skin rash or any of the symptoms listed below appear.

-DILANTIN should be discontinued if a skin rash appears.
+Serious and sometimes fatal dermatologic reactions, including toxic epidermal necrolysis (TEN) and Stevens-Johnson syndrome (SJS), have been reported with phenytoin treatment.
+DILANTIN should be discontinued at first sign of a rash.
 If the rash is exfoliative, purpuric, or bullous or if lupus erythematosus, Stevens-Johnson syndrome, or toxic epidermal necrolysis is suspected, use of this drug should not be resumed and alternative therapy should be considered.
 If a rash occurs, the patient should also be evaluated for signs and symptoms of Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
 Some of these events have been fatal or life-threatening.

 Cases of acute hepatotoxicity, including infrequent cases of acute hepatic failure, have been reported with DILANTIN.
 In these patients with acute hepatotoxicity, DILANTIN should be immediately discontinued and not re-administered.